 Intelligent Call Routing

-Intelligent call routing is about dynamically correlating customer calls to specific agents with tailored skills.
-Ultimately what we look to do is best match the agent with the person who is calling.
-There are a number of factors to determine and include when developing the agent’s profile.
-It’s not just about their knowledge of a product or if an agent is adept at handling specific types of calls; an intelligent routing construct can also take into account dynamic profile elements such as how successful they are currently at sales conversion by product, or their achievement in customer satisfaction scores.
+Intelligent call routing is about dynamically correlating customer calls to specific associates with tailored skills.
+Ultimately what we look to do is best match the associate with the person who is calling.
+There are a number of factors to determine and include when developing the associate’s profile.
+It’s not just about their knowledge of a product or if an associate is adept at handling specific types of calls; an intelligent routing construct can also take into account dynamic profile elements such as how successful they are currently at sales conversion by product, or their achievement in customer satisfaction scores.
 These real-time feeds adapt to your contact center routing strategy in real time to maximize the contact value.

-Essentially, you’re trying to match the attributes of that call with the particular attributes of that agent with the hope that they will generate a sale or resonate with the customer.
+Essentially, you’re trying to match the attributes of that call with the particular attributes of that associate with the hope that they will generate a sale or resonate with the customer.